Small Batch Gluten-Free Sweet Rolls

 3 tbs. unsweetened applesauce

-½ cup non dairy milk (or water for Hamotzi Challah)
+½ cup water or non dairy milk

-2 tbs. sugar or maple syrup, honey, or date honey
+1-1/2 tbs. sugar or maple syrup, honey, or date honey

-2 eggs separated, beaten separately
+2 eggs beaten until foamy

 Fold in Optional add-ins: